trixirt/rocFFT/docs/source/library.rst

 that they are available to subsequent plans that require the same kernels.

+The cache file path may be overridden by the ``ROCFFT_RTC_CACHE_PATH`` environment variable.  rocFFT will create the cache file with the name specified in the environment variable, if it is set.

+Otherwise, rocFFT will create a cache file in a ``rocFFT`` subdirectory of the cache directory.
+The cache directory is specified by the ``XDG_CACHE_HOME`` environment variable on Linux, and by the ``LOCALAPPDATA`` environment variable on Windows.

+If no cache directory is set in the environment, rocFFT will look for the ``HOME`` environment variable for the current user's home directory.
+If set, the cache will be created in ``.cache/rocFFT`` the current user's home directory.

-The default cache path is ``.cache/rocFFT/rocfft_kernel_cache.db`` in the current user's home directory.
-If the home directory cannot be determined, or if that location is not writable, the cache file is written to a temporary directory as chosen by the operating system.
+If a cache file cannot be written to any of the above directories, the cache file is written to a temporary directory as chosen by the operating system.
 If that location is also not writable, kernels are only cached in memory for the lifetime of the current process.

-The cache path may be overridden by setting the ``ROCFFT_RTC_CACHE_PATH`` environment variable.  rocFFT will create the cache file with the name specified in the environment variable, if it is set.